foxharp/avrlirc/README.md

 days will accept TTL-level pseudo-RS232 signalling.
 But a line driver like the Maxim MAX233 can be used if necessary.

-It's possible that the 38400 baud rate may be too slow to fully support some IR remotes, which may have shorter bit pulses, or faster button repeat rates.
-In this case, a crystal and capacitors will be necessary to run the AVR at a rate (like 11.0592 or 14.7456Mhz) which accurately supports higher speeds.
+The 38400 baud rate seems to be fast enough to support any remotes I've tried.
+If it weren't, one might have to resort to adding a crystal (and capacitors) to run the AVR micro faster.
 At higher speeds, you'll probably need to use the atmel's txd directly, connected via an RS232 line driver (max232 or equiv).

 If pin 7 on the ATtiny2313 is grounded, the code will emit a stream of 'U' characters on the serial port, useful for debugging the